FrangipaneTeam/.github/profile/README.md

   <a href="https://frangipane.io">Website</a>
 </p>

-Frangipane is a french team. <br/> We are working on [lots of projects](https://frangipane.io) based on Go language.
+Frangipane Team is a french team. <br/> We are working on [lots of projects](https://frangipane.io) based on Go language.